Alan-Leo-Wong/ParallelNTT/README.md

 # CUDA-NTT

-An accelerated NTT to compute the product of two polynomials, based CUDA.
+An accelerated NTT to compute the product of two polynomials, based CUDA and multi-threaded CPU.

 # Usage

-Program options:
+The project uses CUDA by default, additional options are as follows:

+- `-normal`: Force single-threaded NTT on the CPU.
 - `-cpu`: Force multi-threaded NTT on the CPU instead of GPU.
 - `-n <number>`: Degree(log) of the first polynomial.
 - `-m <number>`: Degree(log) of the second polynomial.
 - `-iter <number>`: The number of iterations to run the program.